things-guide/things-guide-resources/README.md

 [Things.Guide](https://things.guide/) is maintained by a [small group](https://github.com/orgs/things-guide/people) of applied science teachers trying to [share](https://creativecommons.org/share-your-work/) open course materials.

 ## Wiki
-The Wiki is a curated collection of links and categories, we value quality over completeness.
+The Wiki is a curated collection of links things we wrote, used for teaching or find interesting.

 - [Wiki Home](./../../wiki/)